noahpresler/Django-Tutorial/README.md

 {% endif %}
 ```

-##Step 8: Make it shmexy - Bootstrap
+##Step 8: Make it Shmexy - Bootstrap

 Swoon the judges with a sexy frontend without learning CSS.
 Bootstrap allows the user to add *classes* to html tags in place of writing CSS